In U.S.-Cuba prisoner swap, mystery surrounds the unnamed 53

 He has been in prison since his arrest in March 2013 after a confrontation with police and pro-government demonstrators.
 Prosecutors are seeking an eight-year prison sentence, Sanchez’s commission says.

-The father of a former Cuban counter-intelligence agent said he hoped his son would be freed after serving 16 years of a 30-year sentence for trying to pass secrets to U.S. officials.
-“I ask Obama to publish the names so there is clarity in what is going on,” said Raul Borges, the father of Ernesto Borges.
-“He was doing a job for the United States and in support of the American people.”

-One of the Ladies in White and two men who work in support of the group were freed on Dec.
+Three members of the Ladies in White group were freed on Dec.
 9, eight days before the joint U.S.-Cuban announcement.
 It was unclear if they were counted as part of the 53.

-They had spent nearly three years in jail waiting for trial on murder and public disorder charges, even though they were never told who the victim was, said one of the men, Ramon Munoz.

-Reporting by Daniel Trotta, Rosa Tania Valdés and Nelson Acosta in Havana and Julia Edwards in Honolulu; Editing by Kieran Murray
+Reporting by Daniel Trotta, Rosa Tania Valdés and Nelson Acosta; Editing by Kieran Murray